madebydawid/madebydawid/README.md

 &nbsp;
 ### Meanwhile I also occupy myself with home-lab projects mainly using Azure and at times Terraform.
 &nbsp;
-### 💻 Working on my Cloud Resume Challenge and other projects.
+### 💻 Working on my Cloud Resume Challenge and some Azure automation projects.

 <!--